bhagyashriyogeshpatil/wanderhub_api_backend/README.md

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 ### Skeleton
-The design is planned using wireframes and ERDs that show how the database is organized:
+The design is planned using wireframes and ERD that show how the database is organized:
 - **Wireframes:** Visual sketches of important pages, like the homepage and user profiles, were created to ensure the layout is clear and easy to navigate.
 - **Entity-Relationship Diagram (ERD):** These diagram map out how data is structured, showing how users, posts, comments, and followers relate to each other.
 This ensures everything works smoothly behind the scenes.